New York to Rome · the overnight

 On the New York to Rome flight, the cabin dinner is part of the rhythm, not an obstacle.
 Eight hours is long enough that the meal lines up with Rome dinnertime by your body’s reckoning.
 Eat it, then settle for sleep when the lights dim.
 Mask, headphones, eyes closed.
 Wake to a light breakfast and Italian morning.

 That’s one card.
-The path has the rest.
+The path has the rest, in order, at the right time.
 The night before.
 The morning of.
-The boarding.
 The crossing.
 Your first morning in Rome.

 Common questions